-\begin{proof} We can assume, without loss of generality, that the preferences in \PP are all distinct due to \Cref{prop:distinct}.
-Let \RR be a profile of distinct preferences that is single crossing with respect to a tree \TT and \PP be a sub-profile of $\RR$ -- such an \RR exists since \PP is a weakly single crossing profile on trees.
-Let us consider the subgraph $\TT^\pr = \cup_{\suc,\suc^\pr\in\PP} \ppp_{u_{\suc}, u_{\suc^\pr}}$ of \TT, where, for two nodes $u, v\in\TT$, $\ppp_{u,v}$ denotes the unique path between $u$ and $v$ in \TT.
-We observe that $\TT^\pr$ is actually a subtree of \TT since it is a connected subgraph of the tree \TT.
-We also observe that, for every leaf node \lll of $\TT^\pr,$ the preference $\suc_\lll$ corresponding to \lll always belongs to \PP. We iteratively apply the following transformation on $\TT^\pr$ as long as we can: if there exists a node $u$ in $\TT^\pr$ of degree two such that the preference $\suc_u$ associated with $u$ does not belong to $\PP$, then we ``bypass'' $u$, that is, we remove $u$ from $\TT^\pr$ along with the two edges incident on $u$ and add an edge between the two neighbors of $u$.
-Let us call the tree $\TT^\prr$ which results from $\TT^\pr$ after making all the transformations iteratively as long as we can.
-We claim that the triad majority closure $\bar{\PP}$ of $\PP$ is exactly the set \QQ of preferences associated with the nodes of the tree $\TT^\prr$.
-We first observe that \QQ satisfies the triad majority property since \QQ is single crossing with respect to the tree $\TT^\prr$ [see \Cref{lem:necessary}].
-Now to show that \QQ is the triad majority closure of \PP, it is enough to show that every preference $\suc\in\QQ\setminus\PP$ is the majority order of some three preferences in \PP. Let $\suc\in\QQ\setminus\PP$ and $u\in\TT^\prr$ be the node in $\TT^\prr$ whose corresponding preference is \suc.
+We claim that the triad majority closure $\overline{\PP}$ of $\PP$ is exactly the set \QQ of preferences associated with the nodes of the tree $\TT^\prr$.
+Clearly \QQ is also single-crossing on trees.
+We first observe that \QQ satisfies the triad majority property since \QQ is single-crossing with respect to the tree $\TT^\prr$ [see \Cref{lem:necessary}].
+Now to show that \QQ is the triad majority closure of \PP, it is enough to show that every preference ${\suc}\in\QQ\setminus\PP$ is the majority order of some three preferences in \PP. Let ${\suc}\in\QQ\setminus\PP$ and $u\in\TT^\prr$ be the node in $\TT^\prr$ whose corresponding preference is \suc.